Get a quote, configure a custom safety solution or ask a question. We're here to help!

-Black Liquor is not normally combustible.
+Acrylonitrile is not normally combustible.
 However risk of fire does exist in the presence of TRS gases.
 These fumes are flammable and can be ignited by heat or flame.
 Vapors have been known to travel back to ignition sources and flashback.

 - Vehicle grounding and bonding — ensure true grounding before product flow is permitted

 - Explosion-proof enclosures — meet or exceed UL, CSA, and Ex requirements